knxd/knxd/README.md

   The old way of configuring knxd via a heap of position-dependent arguments is still supported.

-  You can use ``/usr/lib/knxd_args <args-to-knxd>`` to emit a file that corresponds to your old list of arguments.
+  You can use ``/usr/lib/knxd_args <args-to-knxd>`` to emit a .ini file that corresponds to your old list of arguments.

-* Not configuring client addresses is now a hard error if you use the knxd\_\* servers (options -i -u), systemd sockets, or the router's tunnel mode.
+* Not configuring client addresses is now a hard error.
+Knxd will no longer multiplex its clients onto its own address.

 * knxd will not start routing any packets unless startup is successful on all interfaces.